tomjoht/tomjoht.github.io/pages/general/advertising.md

 ## Newsletter Space {#newsletterspace}

-I send out 4 newsletters a month (one per week) to all my email subscribers (5,400 + readers).
+I send out about 3 newsletters a month to all my email subscribers (5,600 + readers).
 These newsletters contain links and excerpts to the latest posts (usually two articles per newsletter).
 Each blog post in the newsletter typically gets around 300 clicks, and the advertising graphic receives approximately 60 clicks or more.
 The size of the newsletter graphic is 600 x 70px graphic.
 Here's an [example](https://tinyletter.com/tomjoht/letters/new-posts-on-i-d-rather-be-writing-59):

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/newsletterspace.png" alt="Newsletter space ad" style="max-width: 600px"><figcaption>The newsletter ad space has some of the most visibility and reach, especially for regular readers.
 You can see the <a href='https://tinyletter.com/tomjoht/archive'>newsletter archive here</a>.</figcaption></figure>

 The image format can be any standard image format (JPG, PNG, GIF), but not animated (because the ads appear in email).
 The cost for advertising in the newsletter space is $1,500 per year.
 Shorter advertising durations aren't allowed.

+For a list of newsletter dates, links, and advertisements shown during 20202, see [2020 newsletters sent (Google Doc)](https://docs.google.com/document/d/1UmgUaDp5Udxfsi8ouji8RtU_ra0tv7KBtpbO5Unxj7w/edit).

 ## Inline text blurbs (API doc site only) {#inline_text_blurbs}